wwrechard/pydlm/doc/source/pydlm_user_guide.rst

   range(100)]
   >>> myDLM = dlm(data) + trend(2) + seasonality(7) +
   dyanmic(control)

+The imput :attr:`data` must an 1d array or a list, since the current :class:`dlm` only supports one dimensional time series.
+Supporting for multivariate time series will be built upon this one dimensional class and added in the future.

 Now the variable `myDLM` contains the data and the modeling information.
 It will construct the corresponding transition,